osmandapp/OsmAnd/README.md

  * Optional lane guidance, street name display, and estimated time of arrival
  * Supports intermediate points on your itinerary
  * Automatic re-routing whenever you deviate from the route
- * Search for places by address, by type (e.g.: restaurant, hotel, gas station, museum), or by geographical coordinates
+ * Search for places by address, by type (e.g. restaurant, hotel, gas station, museum), or by geographical coordinates

 #### Map Viewing
  * Display your position and orientation on the map